scarnecchia/synpuf-utilities/readme.md

 Users can run a CIDA package on one SCDM-formatted SynPUFs dataset, or users can combine multiple datasets using a SAS program developed by the Sentinel Operations Center (SOC).
 The instructions to aggregate datasets and run the CIDA package can be found [<b>here</b>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_demo_package/browse).

 SOC has provided a demonstration package on CIDA version 5.3.1 with all the parameters filled in which can be found [<b>here</b>](https://dev.sentinelsystem.org/projects/SYNPUF/repos/synpuf_demo_package/browse).
-*  This package is based off a Sentinel level 2 request that used Propensity Score Matching to assess the risk of angioedema among new angiotensin-converting enzyme (ACE) inhibitors users compared to beta blocker users.
+*  This package is based off a Sentinel level 2 request that used Propensity Score Matching to assess the risk of angioedema among new angiotensin-converting enzyme (ACE) inhibitor users compared to beta blocker users.

 SOC has also run the demonstration CIDA package on two combined SynPUFs datasets, and the results can be found on the [<b>Sentinel website</b>](https://www.sentinelinitiative.org/sentinel/surveillance-tools/software-toolkits/Medicare-SynPUFs-in-SCDM).